 Additionally, she writes, “Part of our Wesleyan heritage as United Methodists is caring for one another, which means caring enough to prevent the spread of a terrible illness.”

-With churches closing physical doors closing, we are encouraged to be creative in how we do church, writes Bishop David Bard, including using electronic media to share worship and Bible study, showing care for one another through phone calls and social media, and continuing to support congregations by giving online or by mail.
+The closing of physical church doors has encouraged us to be creative in how we do church, including using electronic media to share worship and Bible study, showing care for one another through phone calls and social media, and continuing to support congregations by giving online or by mail.

 How to help

 The United Methodist Church, through UMCOR, has been helping with the crisis in China since early February when the United Methodist agency issued an emergency grant to an organization working to limit the spread of coronavirus in China.
-Since that time, UMCOR's work has extended across the connection.
+Since that time, UMCOR's work has extended across the connection, including providing grants to conferences and districts to help their communities.

 Information compiled from various sources by United Methodist Communications.